MedentzidisCharalampos/Fashion-Mnist-using-Tensorflow.js/README.md

 dense: dense layer with 10 neurons and Softmax activation function
 Fashion Mnist dataset show in a website using Tensorflow.js library.
 It runs on a Chrome Browser using Web Server an extension.

 The library tf-js vis is used for visualization of the training process

+Because we training in the browser we use Spread Sheet to load the dataset, we stick all the training images together into a single image.
+We have 60,000 training images and 10,000 testing images